devcode-git/hosted-fields-sdk/README.md

 }
 ````

+Setup will first set the base values.
+After that it will loop through the fields you've passed in and create an iframe for each one.

 #### renderMode

 Choose if all fields should be returned in a single iframe (`single`) or separate iframes (`multiple`).
 Defaults to `multiple` for backwards compability.

 #### autoFocusNext
-From version `1.2.3` of the hosted-fields-sdk and Hosted-fields `1.0.31`, hosted-fields can be support to auto focus on the next field when a valid value has been entered.
+Hosted-fields can support to auto focus on the next field when a valid value has been entered.
 E.g when the user has entered their creditcard number, focus will automatically be put on expiry and then on to cvc.

 Defaults to `false`.